raphael-group/CalicoST/docs/parameters.rst

 min_avgumi_per_clone: int, optional
     The minimum average UMI count required for a clone.
 Default is 10.

+maxspots_pooling: int, optional
+    If the UMI counts per spot are too low, CalicoST will pool this number of adjacent spots to infer the clone assignment at each HMRF step.
+Default is 7.

 nodepotential: str, optional
     One of the following two options: "max" or "weighted_sum". "max" refers to using the MLE decoding of HMM in evaluating the probability of spots being in each clone. "weighted_sum" refers to using the full HMM posterior probabilities to evaluate the probability of spots being in each clone.
 Default is "weighted_sum".

 spatial_weight: float, optional
     The strength of spatial coherence in HMRF.
 The higher the value, the stronger the spatial coherence.
+Default is 1.0.

+construct_adjacency_method: str, optional
+    Choosing from one of the two methods to construct the adjacency graph for HMRF, "hexagon" or "KNN". "hexagon" assumes the spot localization forms a hexagonal grid as in Visium platform.
+"KNN" assumes the spot localization is arbitrary and uses K-nearest neighbors to construct the adjacency graph.
+Default is "hexagon".

+construct_adjacency_w: float, optional
+    If using KNN to construct the adjacency matrix, CalicoST allows combining the spatial similarity with the expression similarity for the adjacency matrix.
+This weight, ranging between 0 and 1, specifies the weight of spatial similarity.
 Default is 1.0.

 CNA inference parameters